Many people have had a chance to work from home recently, and the demand for online jobs is skyrocketing.

 30. Technical Support Agent

 If you’re an IT guru, you’ll find plenty of jobs that allow you to work from home in the technical support space.
 Even Apple hire home workers to provide tech support to their users.
-Indeed say that $14.79 is the average hourly rate for technical support in the US.
+Indeed say that $16.07 is the average hourly pay for technical support in the US.
 However, higher-level roles can make substantially more money.

 You will help computer users with hardware and software issues, and assist with their problems using remote control software.
-Low-level tech support jobs may only require some basic experience and knowledge; More senior roles can require formal industry qualification such as those accredited by CompTIA and Microsoft (Have a look at this CompTIA training course available on LinkedIn Learning).
+Low-level tech support jobs may only require some basic experience and knowledge.
+More senior roles can require formal industry qualification such as those accredited by CompTIA and Microsoft (Have a look at this CompTIA training course available on LinkedIn Learning).

 Patience, persistence and a natural aptitude for technology are all very important.

 IT consultants are increasingly able to do most of their work online, thanks to video meetings and remote support software.
 As a freelancer, you’ll typically earn a “day rate”, with $500 or more being far from uncommon.